 The Heliosat-3 version has been designed in a collaborative EU-funded project led by University of Oldenburg, and comprising MINES ParisTech and DLR among others.
-It is characterized by a clear-sky model, called SOLIS, which is an approximation of radiative transfer equations for fast implementation (Mueller et al. 2004).
+It is characterized by a clear-sky model, called SOLIS, which is an approximation of radiative transfer equations for fast implementation (Mueller et al. 2004) which is coupled to the cloud-index approach.